Hassan-Merai/Hassan-Merai/README.md

 - 💞️ I’m looking to collaborate on creating a fantastic models.
 - 📫 How to reach me: my Email hassanmerai79@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I don't like my name I perfer my nikname Fred.
+- ⚡ My nikname is Fred.

 <!---
 Hassan-Merai/Hassan-Merai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.